ishamukherjee123/AdTech-Finance-Analytics-Platform/README.md

-# Amazon Ads Finance Analytics Platform
+# Amazon Ads Finance Analytics Platform (An example of Amazon is used because it represents active online shopping sites

 **A Business Intelligence Project for Amazon Ads Finance Department**